-What You Can Do to Improve Your Home’s IAQIn the cooler months with the windows continually closed and furnaces switched on, you need to take additional steps to protect the air you breathe in your home.
+What Can You Do to Improve Your Home’s Indoor Air Quality?In the cooler months with the windows continually closed and your furnace switched on, you need to take additional steps to protect the air you breathe in your home.
 You can prevent or lessen the possibility of some of the health concerns above by following these recommendations:

-- Change your HVAC filters regularly, at least every three months.
-A good HEPA filter will catch the particles before they reach your lungs.
+- Change your heating, ventilation, and air conditioning (HVAC) filters regularly, at least every three months.
+A good high-efficiency particulate air (HEPA) filter will catch the particles before they reach your lungs.
 There’s just so much floating in the air our eyes can’t even see.
 Changing your filter makes such a difference.
-We at The Tedder Company suggest changing it monthly if someone in your home suffers from allergies or asthma.
-Regularly changing your filters also helps to increase your HVAC system’s lifespan by preventing those particles from running through the system.
+We at The Tedder Company suggest changing it monthly if someone in your home suffers from allergies or asthma, otherwise at least every three months.
+Regularly changing your filters also helps to increase your HVAC system’s life span by preventing those particles from running through the system.

 - Clean regularly.
 Many health challenges are caused by dust, dirt, pests, bacteria, viruses, and mold.
 Regular house cleaning, especially vacuuming and dusting, helps to prevent these from building up and getting into the air.
-Also, when cleaning, switching to more natural cleaning products using essential oils instead of harsh chemicals can make a substantial difference in your home’s IAQ.
+Also, when cleaning, switching to more natural cleaning products using essential oils instead of harsh chemicals can make a substantial difference in your home’s indoor air quality.

-- Have your furnace cleaned and checked before turning it on.
+- Have your heating system cleaned and checked before turning it on.
 Be sure to schedule your annual heating system’s maintenance appointment before using your heat for the first time.
-A proper cleaning and tuneup allows your system to run properly, helping to improve the IAQ and increase your system’s lifespan.
+A proper cleaning and tune-up allow your system to run properly, helping to improve the indoor air quality and increase your system’s life span.